Crete: Venetian rule

 From 1212, during Venice's rule, which lasted more than four centuries, a Renaissance swept through the island as is evident from the artistic works dating to that period.
 Known as The Cretan School or Post-Byzantine Art, it is among the last flowerings of the artistic traditions of the fallen empire.
 This included the painter El Greco and the writers Nicholas Kalliakis (1645–1707), Georgios Kalafatis (professor) (c.
 1652–1720), Andreas Musalus (c.
 1665–1721) and Vitsentzos Kornaros.

+In total, about 10,000 Venetians are estimated to have moved to Crete during the first century of Venetian rule—by comparison, Venice itself had a population of c.
+60,000 at this period.
+The colonization wave of 1252 also resulted in the establishment of Canea (modern Chania), on the site of the long abandoned ancient city of Kydonia.

-Under the rule of the Catholic Venetians, the city of Candia was reputed to be the best fortified city of the Eastern Mediterranean.
+Under the rule of the Catholic Venetians, the city of Candia (modern Heraklion) was reputed to be the best fortified city of the Eastern Mediterranean.
 The three main forts were located at Gramvousa, Spinalonga, and Fortezza at Rethymnon.
-Other fortifications include the Kazarma fortress at Sitia.
+Other fortifications include the Kazarma fortress at Sitia and Frangokastello in Sfakia.

 In 1492, Jews expelled from Spain settled on the island.
 In 1574–77, Crete was under the rule of Giacomo Foscarini as Proveditor General, Sindace and Inquisitor.
 According to Starr's 1942 article, the rule of Giacomo Foscarini was a Dark Age for Jews and Greeks.
 Under his rule, non-Catholics had to pay high taxes with no allowances.
 In 1627, there were 800 Jews in the city of Candia, about seven percent of the city's population.
 Marco Foscarini was the Doge of Venice during this time.